lombardo-chcg/lombardo-chcg.github.io/_posts/46/2017-11-12-plain-functional-programming-by-martin-odersky.md

 As programmers, the biggest difficulty we face is complexity.
 * i.e. when it is easier/more attractive to throw away existing code and start again, rather than understand and support the existing code

-Big takeaway: If there are multiple ways to solve a problem, pick the simplest one that does the trick
+Big takeaway: If there are multiple ways to solve a problem, pick the simplest one that does the trick.

 More reading: [http://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html#complexity-is-your-enemy](http://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html#complexity-is-your-enemy)